Imburse-Payments/imburse-payments.github.io/pages/tutorials/get-access-token.md

 ```

 #### Response
-The `Management Bearer Token` will be contained in the `accessToken` property of the response body:
+The `Access Token` will be contained in the `accessToken` property of the response body:

 **Note the `accessToken` in the response below is an example bearer token and will not validate as a valid token.**